-Top Eats – Spain’s Quince Fruit is traditional, different and worth trying on your bike tour.
+Top Eats – Spain’s Quince Fruit is traditional and one of the best foods to try.

 One of the joys of travelling is experiencing unique and traditional foods.
-Spain has so many top eats and recipies to choose from, but this fruit certainly does have a story to tell.
-Interesting and somewhat forgotten, this food is a revelation with some Spanish cheese and a glass of wine.
-A trip to our local Andalucia quince jelly producer was deemed necessary!
+One of the best Spanish Foods to try while in Spain is quince.
+Spain has so many famous food and recipes to choose from, but this fruit certainly does have a story to tell.
+Interesting and somewhat forgotten elsewhere, this food is a revelation with some Spanish cheese and a glass of Rioja.
+A trip to our local Andalucian quince jelly producer was deemed necessary!

 Read time: 10 min